Call for submissions

 Who we are:

-The Journal of Integrated Studies (JIS) is a student-run online journal for those working in integrated, interdisciplinary, multidisciplinary, or cross-disciplinary fields.
+The Journal of Integrated Studies (JIS) is Athabasca University's student-run online journal for those working in or interested in working in integrated, interdisciplinary, multidisciplinary, or transdisciplinary fields.
+We have been around for 10 years and have published over 300 submissions.

 What are we looking for?

-Works considered works of up to 8,000 words will be considered for publication.
-We are particularly interested in innovative projects, research, and reflective works that demonstrate integrated knowledge.
-The following topics, and in particular integrated approaches to them, will be considered: · Adult education. · Canadian studies. · Community studies. · Cultural studies. · Educational studies. · Equity studies. · Global change. · Historical studies. · Information studies. · Literary studies. · Work, organization, and leadership. · Independent approaches that are related to these topics or that explore the notion of integrated studies.
+We are particularly interested in innovative projects, research, and reflective works that demonstrate interdisciplinary knowledge.
+We want innovative articles, research, and reflective texts that demonstrate integrated knowledge.
+The following topics, and in particular integrated approaches to them, will be considered: Adult education. · Canadian studies. · Community studies. · Cultural studies. · Educational studies. · Equity studies. · Global change. · Historical studies. · Information studies. · Literary studies. · Work, organization, and leadership. ·Writing and New Media.
+Independent approaches that are related to these topics or that explore the notion of Integrated or Interdisciplinary studies are also most welcome.Please see below for further information and submission requirements.

 All submissions will be peer reviewed, and selected pieces will be published.
 Submitted works must not have been published previously.
 They also must not be under consideration or accepted by any other journal or publisher.
 To ensure the integrity of the JIS blind review, authors, editors, and reviewers should make every effort to prevent authors and reviewers from being known to one another.